A couple years ago, I crossed paths with a musician whom I had gone to school with, but didn’t get to know at the time.

 Performance Psychology Essentials is a live, online, 4-session workshop series.
 An interactive crash course where you’ll learn how to develop the key mental skills that enable musicians to feel effective in the practice room, and rise to the occasion and play their best when it counts.

 It won’t be just a bunch of abstract theory.
-We’ll cover a specific set of specific, concrete, mental skills and practice strategies.
+We’ll cover a specific set of concrete and practical mental skills and practice strategies.
 Things that will not only help you develop your skills to the highest level, but demonstrate those skills as well.
 Especially when the pressure kicks in.

-We’ll meet once a week via Zoom, go through the relevant research on four essential psychological skills, try a range of different exercises and techniques together as a group, and then I’ll show you how to integrate the new skills into your daily practice.
+We’ll meet once a week via Zoom, go through the relevant research on four essential psychological skills, try a range of exercises and techniques together as a group, and then I’ll show you how to integrate these new skills into your daily practice.

 We’ll meet via Zoom every week, for a live, 90-minute session where you’ll learn about and try out the essential skills and strategies described above.
 I’ll share the theory and research behind the skills, and then we’ll experiment with the skills live, so you’ll feel comfortable integrating the new skills into your daily practice during the week.